 But if you already have decided on a smartphone and do not want to go for a Gimbal, you should buy a Mini Tripod.
 My favorite is this cheap tripod / selfie stick that I purchased for just under $20.

-The selfie stick has got themselves a bad name because of the overuse and the availability of cheap quality selfie sticks.
+The selfie stick has got itself a bad name because of the overuse and the availability of cheap quality selfie sticks.
 But they are pretty impressive, especially for getting some unique angles.

 Then it is also pretty helpful in doing a vlogging style video where you are the one who is recording yourself and does not want to look like a fool in public, stretching your arms to the max.